 The incinerator also emits toxins such as heavy metals and dioxin, known to be detrimental to human health and the environment.
-Some of these emissions limits could increase.
-The draft permit would also increase emissions limits for fine particulate matter, tiny particles that can penetrate the lungs and bloodstream and are associated with numerous health problems.
 Covanta incinerates hazardous medical waste as well, including out-of-state medical waste.

 There are sensible, lower-cost solutions for garbage disposal.
 If Covanta closes, the county could take waste to Coffin Butte Landfill north of Corvallis.
 This state-of-the-art landfill already takes West Salem garbage.
-Sending trash to a landfill rather than burning it would be less expensive, eliminate a significant public health hazard, and create fewer greenhouse gas emissions, which contribute to climate change.
+Sending trash to a landfill rather than burning it would be less expensive, eliminate a significant public health hazard, and create fewer greenhouse gas emissions.
 A Zero Waste program would divert most of the solid waste to reuse, recycling and composting.